 We conducted our audit in accordance with International Standards on Auditing (UK) ("ISAs (UK)") and applicable law.
 Our responsibilities are described below.
 We believe that the audit evidence we have obtained is a sufficient and appropriate basis for our opinion.
 Our audit opinion is consistent with our report to the audit committee.
 We were first appointed as auditor by the directors in 1990.
-The period of total uninterrupted engagement is for the 29 financial years ended 31 December 2018.
+The period of total uninterrupted engagement is for the 30 financial years ended 31 December 2019.
 We have fulfilled our ethical responsibilities under, and we remain independent of the CSi group in accordance with, UK ethical requirements including the FRC Ethical Standard as applied to public interest entities.
-No non-audit services prohibited by that standard were provided.
+No nonaudit services prohibited by that standard were provided.

+Overview

+Materiality: CSi group and the Bank financial statements as a whole USD 90m (2018:USD 105m 0.4% (2018: 0.5%) o shareholders' equit

+Key audit matter S vs 2018

+D New: Valuation of defined benefit pension obligation

-Materiality: CSi group and the USD 105m (2017:USD 112.5m) Bank financial statements as a whole 0.5% (2017: 0.5%) of shareholders' equity Key audit matter s vs 2017 Recurring risks Valuation of financial instruments 4 > Existence and accuracy of trading positions yet to be confirmed by a counterparty and not subject to external validation processes ◆▶ Recoverability of deferred tax assets ◆ ▶ Event driven New: The impact on our audit of uncertainties due to the UK exiting the European Union New: Restatement in relation to intercompany transactions New: Privileged IT access
+Recurring risks Valuation of financial instruments 4 ►

+Existence and accuracy of trading positions yet to be confirmed by a counterparty and not subject to external validation processes <►

+Recoverability of deferred tax assets 4►

+Event driven New: Going Concern

+Privileged IT access 4 ►